rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

                 ( ψ)))
         ( rev
             ( hom A a' a')
-            ( map-equiv-iso-representable A is-segal-A a a' ψ a' ( ( inv-map-equiv-iso-representable A is-segal-A a a' ψ a') ( id-hom A a')))
+            ( map-fiberwise-equiv A is-segal-A a a' ψ a' ( ( inv-map-fiberwise-equiv A is-segal-A a a' ψ a') ( id-hom A a')))
-            ( map-equiv-iso-representable A is-segal-A a a' ψ a' ( comp-is-segal
+            ( map-fiberwise-equiv A is-segal-A a a' ψ a' ( comp-is-segal
                     ( A)
                     ( is-segal-A)
                     ( a)
                     ( a')
                     ( a')
-                    ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ) ( id-hom A a')))
+                    ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ) ( id-hom A a')))
-            ( eq-map-inv-map-equiv-iso-map--equiv-comp-arrow-map-idhom-a'
-                ( A)
-                ( is-segal-A)
-                ( a)
-                ( a')
-                ( ψ)))
-        ( compute-htpy-comp-map-equiv-inv-map-equiv A is-segal-A a a' ψ)
+            ( ap-map-fiberwise-equiv A is-segal-A a a' ψ)) ( compute-htpy-comp-map-fib-equiv-inv-map-fib-equiv A is-segal-A a a' ψ)
 ```

 Now we give the retraction of `arrow-map-equiv-iso-representable`.